this-josh/felling/README.md

 ## Logging in Python :snake:

-This is a basic explanation of logging in python, none of this is specific too felling.
+This is a basic explanation of logging in python, none of this is specific to felling.

 First, you must import logging and name your logger, this is usually done by: